Pinecone Integration¶

 ("cosine", "dotproduct", "euclidean")

-replicas (None): an optional number of replicas to use when creating a new index
+replicas (None): an optional number of replicas to use when creating a new pod-based index

-shards (None): an optional number of shards to use when creating a new index
+shards (None): an optional number of shards to use when creating a new pod-based index

-pods (None): an optional number of pods to use when creating a new index
+pods (None): an optional number of pods to use when creating a new pod-based index

-pod_type (None): an optional pod type to use when creating a new index
+pod_type (None): an optional pod type to use when creating a new pod-based index

 For detailed information on these parameters, see the Pinecone documentation.

 You can specify these parameters via any of the strategies described in the previous section.
-Here’s an example of a brain config that includes all of the available parameters:
+Here’s an example of a brain config that configures a serverless index:

 {